dfdiasbr/ArtigoMestrado/README.md

 with each of them containing the same classes directories.
 To run the program correctly, it's necessary an "image" directory in the root directory of the code, with the tree directories.

-The database created by the author for this project can be accessed in https://www.kaggle.com/databases/douglasfiriodias/ornamental-rocks-database.
+The database created by the author for this project can be accessed in [My project in Kaggle](https://www.kaggle.com/datasets/douglasfiriodias/ornamental-rocks-dataset).